epfl-lara/stainless/resourcebounds.rst

 Not only does Leon allow verification of correctness properties, it also supports establishing bounds on resources, such as time or memory usage, consumed by programs.
 The sub-system of Leon that performs verification of resource bounds is called: *Orb*.
-It complements the Leon verifier by allowing users to specify and verify upper bounds on resources consumed by programs.
+It complements correctness verification by allowing users to specify and verify upper bounds on resources consumed by programs.

 Why Verify Resource Bounds?
 ---------------------------

-Statically proving bounds on resources such as time, and space consumed by softwares is considered too difficult a task to accomplish due to the complexities of the hardware, and operating environments that the modern day softwares are deployed on.
+Statically proving bounds on resources such as time and space consumed by softwares is considered too difficult a task to accomplish due to the complexities of the hardware, and operating environments that the modern day softwares are deployed on.
 This is true to an extent only if one wants to precisely estimate the resource usage in terms of the actual